 In a contempt case, the court holds a hearing and the spouse held in contempt has the right to counsel and, if financially unable to afford a lawyer, the court can appoint counsel.
 When the court finds that the individual failed to pay alimony or spousal maintenance but has no property or income to comply with the terms of the support order, the judge may deny the petition to punish the spouse.
 If the court finds that the spouse has the means to pay support and willingly defied the order, the spouse may face jail time, fines, attorney fees, and still owe the spousal support.

 Rely on an experienced New York divorce law firm

 The Law Offices of Randy S. Margulis and Associates is a New York divorce law firm located in Buffalo, serving the Buffalo metropolitan areas and Western New York.
-For over 20 years, divorce attorney Randy Margulis in Buffalo has helped clients successfully deal with spousal maintenance issues.
+For 25 years, divorce attorney Randy Margulis in Buffalo has helped clients successfully deal with spousal maintenance issues.
 Call 716.886.9600 or contact our Buffalo divorce law firm online to discuss your concerns.

 As a Buffalo divorce lawyer for 25 years, I have devoted myself to solving the problems that affect families throughout the Buffalo metropolitan area and Western New York.
 As a family law attorney, I make it my goal to create a partnership of trust with my clients.
 People put their trust in me to handle cases that can potentially have a long-lasting impact on not only their lives, but the lives of their family as well.